• Skip to primary navigation

 Representative Experience

-• Clients include Ann Taylor, Colgate-Palmolive Company, Diageo PLC, Energizer Holdings, The Estée Lauder Companies, Inc., The Gap, Heineken N.V., Henkel AG & Co.
+• Clients include Ann Taylor, Colgate-Palmolive Company, Energizer Holdings, The Estée Lauder Companies, Inc., The Gap, Heineken N.V., Henkel AG & Co.
 KGaA, Johnson & Johnson, Kao Corporation Kraft Foods Group, Inc., Mondelēz International, Inc., L’Oreal SA, PepsiCo, Philip Morris International, Inc., Unilever PLC, S.C.
 Johnson, Spectrum Brands, and Yum!
 Brands, Inc.

 • Represented a Fortune 100 company in its divestiture of its consumer health business involving the transfer of ownership for more than 1000 trademarks globally